applebuddy/TOEIC-Speaking-Study/README.md

 you have the wrong information.
 The special event, a meet-and-greet, is planned for after The Blossom's show. do you want more details about it?

+- The picnic will be held on August 23rd, and the first event, Coctails and Catch-Up" will start at 11 a.m

 ### Q10

 There are two bands available for booking in October.
 The first is Team Cloud.
 They will be playing on October 8 and 9.
 The second is The Eleventh Star.
 They will perform on October 15 and 16.
 You can book tickets for either of them.
 Do you want more details about it?

+- Sure, you can take your children with you to the picnic.
+Family members, including children, are welcome.